Ian Parkin is the author of this post.

 At 9:45am I recite Louise Hay’s affirmation, “We are safe – it’s only change”.
 I suggest to Bruce that we call on the MacCallum Clan to come and lead him home.
 But while they are at it why not take Bruce via Scotland and have a quick tour of the Clan’s Castles and stately homes.
 “And Bruce, make sure you send me a postcard from Scotland to say you got there”.
 (Bruce loves traveling and this was going to be an awesome journey!)
 At that Bruce noticeably started slipping away.

-Nurse enters the room and at 9:55am called the death of my dear friend Bruce.
+9:55am Nurse enters the room and called the death of my dear friend Bruce.

-Afterword: I do hope I don’t offend anyone with my report on Bruce’s Passing.
+Afterword: I do hope I don’t offend anyone with my report the passing time with Bruce.
 I understand this may not sit well with the religious beliefs of some friends.
 This was simply what happened as it happened.
-I am a retired professional psychic yet this still amazes me.
+I am a semi-retired professional psychic yet these experiences still fill me with wonder.
 I left feeling very happy and excited for Bruce, and very sad for myself in losing one of my most trusted friends.

 PS: Carol called me a short time after to say that her sister, who is on holiday in Europe, had just skyped her to say she had just been to Edinburgh Castle and had followed a prompting to send Carol and myself a postcard from Scotland of the castle!

-PPS: My dream with five children happened five nights before Bruce’s passing.
+PPS: My dream with the five happy children happened five nights before the passing time with Bruce.
 And as I left the hospital I decided to walk around the side and look at the grounds.
 And there was the pond, just as I had seen in the dream.